kriscoleman/image-optimizer-api/README.md

 # image-optimizer-api

-An serverless api for optimizing images
+A serverless api for optimizing images

 It uses sharp (a popular npm package which uses libvips to reliably resize/optimize images) to optimize a dataUrl or http url image to reduce file size.